CPK Insurance

 • Colorado commercial auto minimum liability is $25,000/$50,000/$15,000, which matters if your brokerage also operates vehicles or arranges owned-unit transportation that must meet state minimums.

-• Colorado requires businesses to maintain proof of general liability coverage for most commercial leases, so office-based freight brokers often need documentation ready for landlords or property managers.
+• Most commercial leases in Colorado require proof of general liability coverage, so office-based freight brokers often need documentation ready for landlords or property managers.

 • Quote submissions for freight broker insurance in Colorado typically need details on brokerage structure, carrier vetting process, shipment lanes, annual revenue, and whether you need contingent cargo insurance or freight broker errors and omissions insurance.